 Provenance contains a class to represent the entire Observing configuration used to acquire an observation.
 Instrumental parameters are gathered here.

+Facility

+Name of the observatory or facility used to collect the data.
+We re-use the concept defined in the VODataService specification (Plante & al., 2010).

 Instrument name (instrument)

 The name of the instrument used for the acquisition of the observation.
 It is given in the model as Provenance.ObsConfig.instrument.name and encoded as a string.